slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 "To be honest speak without identity."
 -- Naval Ravikant [1974]*

-> *"Anything you loose by being real was fake."
+> *"Anything you lose by being real was fake."
 -- Kanye West [1977]*

 ### On accountability